OpenReward: Learning to Reward Long-form Agentic Tasks via Reinforcement Learning

-Second, \textbf{\textit{agentic reward Modeling}}, which augments the LLM-as-Judge approach by integrating external tools, enabling LLMs to use tools on demand.
+Second, \textit{agentic reward modeling}, which augments the LLM-as-Judge approach by integrating external tools, enabling LLMs to use tools on demand.
 In more detail, we prompt the LLM to retrieve relevant information using external tools before making a final judgment.
 We implement this approach using top-ranked LLMs based on FacTools~\cite{chern2023factool}, a widely used toolkit for tool-augmented fact-checking.
-More detailed implementation information for all baselines can be found in Appendix~\ref{sec:app:baselines}.
+Details of each baseline can be found in Appendix~\ref{sec:app:baselines}.

-\paragraph{Implementation Details} We adopt Qwen-2.5-7B-Instruct as the backbone model for training, consistent with prior approaches~\cite{chen2025rm, chen2025judgelrm}.
-During training, the reward model is allowed to call two external retrieval tools as evidence sources: (i) Wikipedia Search, indexed from the 2018 Wikipedia dump; (ii) arXiv Search, served via LitSearch~\citep{ajith2024litsearch} over publicly available literature.
-Unless otherwise specified, ColBERT-v2.0~\citep{santhanam2021colbertv2} is employed as the retrieval model, chosen for its openness and transparency.
-All experiments are conducted over two epochs, with a maximum prompt length of 4096 tokens, a response length capped at 2048 tokens, and a batch size of 512.
-The group size of our GRPO is set to 5, the clip range is set to 0.5, the KL divergence factor $\beta$ is set to $10^{-3}$, and smooth term is set to $10^{-6}$.
+\header{Implementation Details} In line with prior work~\cite{chen2025rm, chen2025judgelrm}, we adopt Qwen-2.5-7B-Instruct as the backbone of \ours.
+The model can call three tools: Wikipedia Search indexed from the 2018 Wikipedia dump via ColBERT-v2.0~\citep{santhanam2021colbertv2}, arXiv Search provided by LitSearch~\citep{ajith2024litsearch}, and Medical Search over PubMed indexed by MedCPT~\cite{jin2023medcpt}.
+Training is conducted for 2 epochs (max prompt length: 4096, batch size: 512) using GRPO with group size 5, clip range 0.5, KL coefficient $\beta=10^{-3}$, and learning rate $10^{-6}$.